japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 DAGScheduler uses ActiveJobs registry when requested to handle <<handleJobGroupCancelled, JobGroupCancelled>> or <<handleTaskCompletion, TaskCompletion>> events, to <<cleanUpAfterSchedulerStop, cleanUpAfterSchedulerStop>> and to <<abortStage, abort a stage>>.

-The number of ActiveJobs is available using xref:metrics:spark-scheduler-DAGSchedulerSource.adoc#job.activeJobs[job.activeJobs] performance metric.
+The number of ActiveJobs is available using metrics:spark-scheduler-DAGSchedulerSource.md#job.activeJobs[job.activeJobs] performance metric.

 == [[createResultStage]] Creating ResultStage for RDD